Print this page

 Update (free weekly alert about what's new at Education Week)

-New!
-Evidence-Based Practice and Autism in the Schools Educator Manual from the National Autism Center (2010).
+Evidence-Based Practice and Autism in the Schools Educator Manual, second edition from the National Autism Center (2015).
 The manual outlines the current state of research findings, professional judgment and data-based clinical decision making, values and preferences of families, and capacity building.
 Each chapter sets a course for advancing the efforts of school systems to engage in evidence-based practice for their students on the autism spectrum.
-Free download (pdf) l order print copy ($24.95)
+Free download (pdf)

-Accommodations Manual: How to Select, Administer, and Evaluate Use of Accommodations for Instruction and Assessment of Students with Disabilities. (in html) Developed by the Council of Chief State School Officers (CCSSO) State Collaborative on Assessment and Student Standards Assessing Special Education Students. (pdf format)
+Accommodations Manual: How to Select, Administer, and Evaluate Use of Accommodations for Instruction and Assessment of Students with Disabilities.
+Developed by the Council of Chief State School Officers (CCSSO) State Collaborative on Assessment and Student Standards Assessing Special Education Students.

 The Accommodations Manual presents a five-step process for individualized educational program teams, 504 plan committees, general and special education teachers, administrators, and district-level assessment staff to use in the selection, administration, and evaluation of the effectiveness of the use of instructional and assessment accommodations by students with disabilities.
 The guidance in the manual pertains to students with disabilities who participate in large-scale assessments and the instruction they receive.